 Here are some of those companies…

 Vital Choice – offers Marine Stewardship Council-certified sushi-grade tuna medallions and canned tuna in BPA free cans!
-At .08ppm, Vital Choice has the lowest average mercury level of any of the minimal-mercury tuna brands.
-They also carry minimal-mercury salmon and other seafood.
+They carry minimal-mercury tuna, salmon and other seafood, too.
 Available online.

-This Tuna Poke recipe is a great way to get the most taste and nutrition from your sushi-grade, minimal-mercury tuna:
+This Tuna Poke recipe is a great way to get the most taste and nutrition from your sushi-grade, low mercury tuna:

 - 14 oz. sushi-grade tuna line-caught, skinned

-- 1 carton mustard greens or cress (optional)
+- 1 bunch mustard greens or cress (optional)

 - 4 tsp. wasabi paste or the same amount of wasabi power mixed with 2 tsp. purified water